Medically Reviewed byDr. Dhanushika Dilshani

 Deactivate Muscle Knots at the Root

 True recovery requires deactivating the muscle spasm and nourishing the tissue.
-By combining mechanical dry needling with warm Mahanarayan oil, you restore normal circulation and help the muscle heal.
+By combining warm Mahanarayan oil massage with moist heat, you restore normal circulation and help the muscle heal naturally.

 DD